LinuxJedi/AmigaRGBtoHDMI/README.md

 If you are a builder of these boards I have designed a tester that safely tests these boards without requiring a Denise or Amiga.
 This reduces any potential damage and test if you don't have a specific Amiga model.
 These can be found [on Tindie](https://www.tindie.com/products/linuxjedi/amiga-rgbtohdmi-tester/).

+## Choosing a CPLD

+I am deliberately vague in which CPLD can be used in the boards here because many variants will work.
+Given chip shortages in recent years, you might want to pick any chip you can obtain rather than what is normally cheapest.
+I'll give a breakdown of what the model numbers look like and what to look out for.
+As an example I'll use `XC9572XL-10VQG44C`:

+* `XC9572XL` - This part of the model number is required.
+Defines the type of logic chip and the number of logic cells.
+This is what you should search for from your supplier and then use the below to pick the right chip for you.
+* `10` - is the maximum speed grade in ns.
+10 is the slowest (cheapest) you can buy.
+The max speed this board will go is 35ns, so 10ns is plenty.
+* `VQ` - means it is a QFP.
+You could modify the board to accept the PLCC variant, but that would require you to make some changes in KiCad.
+The firmware is compatible with both.
+* `G` - means lead-free / RoHS compliant.
+Without the `G` means the legs have lead.
+* `44` - number of pins.
+You could in-theory modify the board for more pins in KiCad.
+This would require a firmware change too, which in-turn means modifying the firmware loader, so I don't recommend it.
+* `C` - Consumer grade (cheapest), if there is an `I` here that means "Industrial grade" (more expensive) and `A` means "Automotive grade" (crazy expensive).
+This mostly defines the max/min temperature the chip will work at.

+My recommendation if you can obtain it, is the XC9572XL-10VQG44C (or without the `G`).
+But the only important parts are the `XC9572XL`, the `VQ` and the `44`.

 ## Projects in This Tree

 ### Amiga500CPLD